dennyzhang/architect.dennyzhang.com/concept/design-explain-lb/README.md

-# Design: How Does LoadBalancer Work?     :BLOG:Design:
+# Design: How Does LoadBalancer Work?     :Concept:

 ---